rcgsheffield/airbods/README.md

 The research data are contained in a Structured Query Language (SQL) database.
 There are several ways to connect to this SQL database, either using software packages or programming languages.
 See the [examples](examples) directory for a list of available tools.

-The [connection string](https://www.postgresql.org/docs/12/libpq-connect.html#LIBPQ-CONNSTRING) is as follows:
+To connect to the database machine, use the [connection string](https://www.postgresql.org/docs/12/libpq-connect.html#LIBPQ-CONNSTRING) is as follows:

 ```uri
 postgresql://$USERNAME:$PASSWORD@airbods.shef.ac.uk/airbods